Biography Photo of Bennett Evan Cooper

 Prominent Assignments

 • In March 2023, argued before the U.S. Supreme Court in Jack Daniel’s Properties, Inc. v.
-VIP Products LLC, which is anticipated to set the legal standard for trademark parodies.
+VIP Products LLC (U.S. 2023), which established new standards for evaluating trademark infringement claims against parody products.

 • On a certified question from the Ninth Circuit, convinced the Arizona Supreme Court in Apollo Education Group v.
 National Union (2021) to adopt the insurer’s perspective of reasonableness in construing the consent-to-settlement clause of a D&O policy.